MaNaSDeo/e-commerce-api/howIWentWithThisProject.md

 `import * as dotenv from "dotenv"`
 It means all exports from the module are grouped under a single object (here, dotenv).
 Now we have access to all the method provided by dotenv, e.g. config(), parse(), etc.

+## connectDB

+connectDB will return a promise and it will resolve with a mongoose object, else if there will be an error during connection it will log the error and exits the 'Node' process.

+The exit code 1 is significant:

+By convention, a non-zero exit code (like 1) indicates that the process terminated with an error.
+An exit code of 0 typically means the process executed successfully.